ethereum/consensus-specs/specs/test_formats/shuffling/README.md

 `shuffled` is a mapping from `i` to `get_shuffled_index(i)`.
 - `i` here is the index within committee-partitioned space. `i...i+N (excl.)` is used to get the validators for a committee of size `N`.
-- `get_shuffled_index(i)` here is the index within the active-validators space.
+- `get_shuffled_index(i) -> int` returns the index within the active-validators space.
 Pointing to the validator assigned to the committee corresponding to `i`.

 Seed is the raw shuffling seed, passed to shuffling function.